Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

   * 5. Configuring the Islandora Webform module’s XML Form
   * 6. Configuring the Drupal block of Islandora Webform submissions
   * 7. Upgrading from an earlier version of the Islandora Webform module
-  * 8. Configuring Drupal accounts for the Islandora Webform module**
+  * 8. Configuring Drupal accounts for the Islandora Webform module

 **4. Enhanced Development**
+  * 1. DHi @hamilton (local customizations)
-  * 1. Uploading a file [not implemented yet]
+  * 2. Uploading a file [not implemented yet]
-  * 2. Search and retrieval of submissions [not written yet]
+  * 3. Search and retrieval of submissions [not written yet]
 ***

 ## Warranty and Copyright